 Level of Students’ Linguistic Competence

 The data presented in Table 2 shows the level of students’ linguistic competence.
-The degree of students’ linguistic competence was assessed using these indicators such as grammar, reading comprehension, and vocabulary.
+The degree of students’ linguistic competence was assessed using these indicators, i.e., grammar, reading comprehension, and vocabulary.
 The data presented display the different aspects of students’ linguistic competence.
 The mean score for grammar is 9.600, indicating a moderate level of linguistic competence.
 Similarly, reading comprehension received a mean rating of 9.368, which indicates a high level of students’ linguistic competence.
 Additionally, the vocabulary with a mean rating of 8.847 indicates a moderate level of students’ linguistic competence.
 These factors contribute to a moderate mean score of 27.816, a thorough assessment of students’ linguistic competence.

 Table 2.
 Level of Students’ Linguistic Competence